shkrwnd/canon/README.md

 4. **Manual Edit**: Click "Edit" button to manually edit the markdown
 5. **Agent Decisions**: The agent automatically decides when to edit, which module to edit, and when to search the web

+### Referencing Modules in Chat

+You can reference modules by name in your chat messages:

+- **Current Module**: When a module is selected, edits default to that module
+  - Example: "Add a section about benefits" (edits the currently selected module)

+- **By Name**: Reference any module by its name
+  - Example: "Update the Blog Post module with a new introduction"
+  - Example: "Add a conclusion to my Skincare guide"
+  - Example: "Rewrite the Marketing Plan module"

+- **Contextual References**: Use phrases like "this module" or "current module"
+  - Example: "Make this module more concise"

+The agent will automatically resolve module names and edit the correct one, even if you're viewing a different module.

 ## Project Structure

 ```